 Second up was a fund manager in from California.
 And he was someone I spoke with before he presented.
-He claimed he ran a multi-strategy fund that did "Thing A".
+He claimed he ran a multi-strategy fund and described that they did "Thing A".
 He said the same basic thing from the podium.
-So after all presenters finished I went up to this fellow and commented that because of the "Thing A" that he said his firm did they might be of interest to a financial planning firm client of mine who works with High Net Worth individuals.
+So after all presenters finished I went up to this fellow and commented that because of the "Thing A" that he said his firm did they might be of interest to a wealth management firm client of mine who works with High Net Worth individuals.
 The manager looked at me and said, "Oh, we don't do Thing A, we do Thing B!"
 Now, I'd heard this guy twice within 90 minutes.
-If I'm getting his firm's story that wrong, just think about how much more confusing it is to people not in the business.
+If I'm getting his firm's story that wrong (because he changed it), just think about how much more confusing it is to people not in the business.